 - Part of Plant Used: Peppercorns

 - Method of Extraction: Steam distillation

-- Variations: Black Pepper is usually steam distilled, but can be produced as an absolute or C02 extract, the only variation would be a separate species of Pink Pepper.
+- Variations: Black Pepper is usually steam distilled, but can be produced as an absolute or C02 extract.
+The only variation is a separate species of Pink Pepper.

-- Spiritual: Supports the Throat Chakra by clearing blockages; the Sacral Chakra by providing protective and grounding relationship energy, and the Root Chakra associated survival and providing basic needs; Supports the Solar Plexus chakra associated with personal will, power, and mental ability.
+- Spiritual: Supports the Throat Chakra by clearing blockages, the Sacral Chakra by providing protective and grounding relationship energy, and the Root Chakra associated with survival and providing basic needs.
+Supports the Solar Plexus chakra associated with personal will, power, and mental ability.